 - HD live broadcast for low-speed networks.

-Earlier, Huawei Cloud and Infosys signed a memorandum on strategic cooperation to help business customers swiftly move to digital cloud.
+Earlier, Huawei Cloud and Infosys signed a memorandum on strategic cooperation to help business customers swiftly move to the digital cloud.
 As part of the agreement, Infosys will join the Huawei Cloud Partner Network (HCPN) and the two companies will develop new cloud solutions that leverage Huawei Cloud and Infosys products and services to help customers securely adopt innovative cloud-based workloads.